bloominstituteoftechnology/Secret-Gists/README.md

 Run the provided code (yarn start then navigate to localhost:3000/ in your browser)

 Review the functionality implemented in this temporary test page.
+See spec.md for more details on current and expected functionality.

 Use the existing functionality as a guide to implement new features making use of encryption.